$\mathcal{P}$, $\mathcal{T}$-violating axion-mediated interactions in RaOH molecule: Introduction

+The polyatomic molecules such as the triatomic molecules RaOH and YbOH are a promising platform for the future parity violation searches.
 It is important to stress that the measurement of the $\mathcal{P}$, $\mathcal{T}$ on the triatomic molecules involves their excited rovibrational states.
 In addition to the doublets associated with the rotation of the electron shell, triatomic linear molecules have $l$-doublets \cite{ourRaOH, zakharova2021rovibrational, zakharova2022impact,petrov2022sensitivity}.
-In hexatomic molecules of the "symmetric top" type, additional doublets appear associated with the rotation of the CH$_3$ ligand in two opposite directions \cite{zakharova2022rotating,zakharova2024symmetric}.
+In hexatomic molecules of the "symmetric top" type, additional doublets appear associated with the rotation of the CH$_3$ ligand in two opposite directions \cite{zakharova2022rotating,zakharova2024symmetric,zakharova2025hexatomic}.
 Measurement of the relative shifts within different parity doublets allows one to suppress significantly many systematic effects.
 The possibility of laser cooling of the polyatomic molecules also presents a huge advantage for the experiment \cite{isaev2016polyatomic, kozyryev2016proposal,kozyryev2019determination,augenbraun2021observation, mitra2020direct,fan2021optical}.
+The laser cooling for the triatomic molecule SrOH was demonstrated in \cite{sawaoka2025optical}.
+For the molecule RaOH only limited spectroscopic data exists, such as in \cite{conn2025production} where the band origins, rotational constant and spin-rotation constant was obtained.

+The axion-mediated interaction can manifest itself in the molecular spectra the same way as such P, T violating effects as the electron EDM and the scalar-pseudoscalar electron-nucleon interaction.
+It is important to compute the sensitivities to the different effects to be able to distinguish them from each other using multiple measurements on different molecular species.

+If we suppose the existence of the axion exchange interaction of the electrons with nuclei characterized by the product of coupling con\-stants $g_{e,P}\cdot g_{N,S}$, this $\mathcal{P}$, $\mathcal{T}$-odd effect can be estimated from the splitting between levels with opposite values of $M$ (projection of total angular momentum on space-fixed frame) given by: